-Please keep the topic to writing, or I will not add them on here.
-Thank you! =^-^=
+Please keep the topic to writing or if you want to know something about me.
+Otherwise, I will not add them on here.

 Q – Hayden: ‘Hi!
 I’m making a story about me and my friends going on fun adventures, and one of the parts are my friend, Rebecca (Formally known as Starsong) falls and grabs onto a ledge and my friend Brayden (formally known as Larson) is holding onto her, and then he starts slipping, so I run over, and grabs onto his feet, then I start slipping and our friend Jay (formally known as Artude) comes over and grabs my shoes and now I don’t know what should happen next.
 (PS: I heard your one of Rebecca’s friends!
 Hi, cat lover!
 She speaks very highly of you.)’